Top 15 Places To Visit In Zadar For A Perfect Blend Of History, Nature & Coastal Beauty

 Photo: Matea Bolčević / Wikimedia Commons

 Krka National Park is known for its waterfalls, walking trails, and wooden boardwalks that cross flowing streams.
-It is one of the best places to visit in Zadar.
+It is one of the best tourist places in Zadar to discover nature.
 Skradinski Buk, the park’s most famous waterfall, features cascades surrounded by a forest landscape.
 A network of trails allows visitors to explore the area on foot, while boat tours offer a different perspective of the park.
 The park is also home to Visovac Island, a historic monastery.
 Combining scenic spots and cultural landmarks makes Krka a well-rounded destination for visitors looking to experience Croatia’s outdoors and history.

 Entry Fee: € 40 / ₹ 3,600